Eppo-exp/rust-sdk/python-sdk/README.md

 To support the use-case of needing to bootstrap a front-end client, the Eppo SDK provides a function to export flag configurations to a JSON string.

-Use the `get_flag_configurations` function to export flag configurations to a JSON string and then send it to the front-end client.
+Use the `Configuration.get_flags_configuration` function to export flag configurations to a JSON string and then send it to the front-end client.

 ```python
 from fastapi import JSONResponse